itisman/Notes/VIM Tricks.md

 > '\C' : Case sensitive
 > 'g' : search the whole line, not only return the first match.
 > 'j' : do not jump to the first match automatically.

+> ':grep gaopeng *.md' : search gaopeng from md file and jump to the first match automatically.
+> ':grep! gaopeng *.md' : search gaopeng from md file and do not jump to the first match automatically.
 ----
 > ':copen' : open search result list.
 > ':cclose' : close search result list.